UzayAnil/Sonic-1/README.md

-  a REPL game, based on sonic the hedgehog, showcasing animated cutscenes triggered by the users actions
+  a REPL game, based on sonic the hedgehog, showcasing animated cutscenes and sounds triggered by the users actions.